Andean catfish

-The Andean catfish (Astroblepus ubidiai) is a species of freshwater fish in the family Astroblepidae.
-The Spanish name for the Andean catfish is preñadilla.
-It is endemic to the highlands of the Ecuadorian Andes where it lives in mountain streams in four different drainage basins in the Imbakucha watershed.
+The Andean catfish (Astroblepus ubidiai) is a species of freshwater ray-finned fish belonging to the family Astroblepidae, the climbing catfishes.
+This catfish is endemic to the highlands of the Ecuadorian Andes where it lives in mountain streams in four different drainage basins in the Imbakucha watershed.
 It is a brownish-grey fish growing to about 150 mm.
 The fish is threatened by human activities in the area with loss and fragmentation of its habitat, and the International Union for Conservation of Nature has assessed its conservation status as being "critically endangered".

 Description

 The Andean catfish's natural habitats are the mountainous rivers, freshwater springs or aquifers, caves and inland karsts of four different drainage basins within the Imbakucha watershed.
 It is brownish gray in colour and has no scales; large adults can grow up to 150 mm.
 Like all other catfishes, it has barbels around the mouth which contain taste buds that help the animal find food at night.
 Its diet consists of other fish, frogs, snails, algae, and other aquatic organisms.